Use this teacher's checklist to make sure you (and your instructional units!) are prepared for this unprecedented school

 This is a question worth checking ourselves against.

-In my digital course, Make Writing Real, we tackle the tough talk about exposing our learners to real-deal audiences.
+In my digital courses, we tackle the tough talk about exposing our learners to real-deal audiences.

 It's not something you can do right out the gate.
 Rather, it's a matter of scaffolding and simulating first with digital resources, using tools like Padlet and Flipgrid which can mimic the idea of public forums and social media platforms.

 Little by little, your students can batch their work with you for initial 'approval' before dripping it out into the real world for open feedback and genuine iteration.